DianaNites/cargo-sysroot/README.md

 The sysroot will be located at `target/sysroot` and the target directory for building it at `target/sysroot/target`.

-Due to how rust sysroots work, you can use multiple different target specifications at a time without rebuilding.
+Due to how the rust sysroot works, you can use multiple different target specifications at a time without rebuilding, by simply passing a different `--target` to cargo.
-Switching between them will require manually changing `.cargo/config`, however.

 Note that this tool is currently quite stupid, so it won't attempt to do anything if that file already exists.
 In this case you will have to edit it manually.